-When You Need a Non-Traditional Family Estate Planning Attorney in Berks County, PA
+When You Need a Non-Traditional Family Estate Planning Attorney

 - You’re a grandparent raising a grandchild through an informal custodial arrangement.
 Courts may not recognize an informal custody agreement or may not see your grandchild as your next of kin.
 Even with a will, others may step forward to make a claim.
 If your child is a minor, you’ll want to also name a guardian so a responsible adult will look out for the best interests of your grandchild.